What Is a Floodlight? Types & Best Uses Explained

 Higher Initial Costs

-Floodlights are one of those investments that shows their benefits in the long term.
+Floodlights are one of those investments that show their benefits in the long term.
 Unfortunately, while that’s a good thing, many people can’t afford the higher initial costs of LED floodlights.
 In fact, LED lights are considered three to five times more expensive than traditional bulbs.

 Nevertheless, floodlights lead to a significant reduction in electricity bills, bulb replacements, and maintenance.
 So, always look in the long run when buying a floodlight.